passionate-code/dockerized_app/README.md

 ## ./views ##

 1) Stored templates for Jade template engine.
-However, it is unused in this application as its using React JS to render the front-end page
+However, it is unused in this application as its using React JS to render the front-end page and backend is there to serve the api call from the front-end

 # React JS #